Ages ago, or so the stories tell, the power of Alchemy ruled over the world of Weyard...

 It becomes very interesting when you summon Neptune against Poseidon.
 Poseidon, stop hitting yourself!

-Coatlicue, the hideous all-devouring snake goddess of the Aztecs, is routinely portrayed in summons as a cute Magical Girl who heals your party.
+Coatlicue, the hideous all-devouring snake goddess of the Aztecs, is routinely portrayed in summons as a cute Shrine Maiden who heals your party.
 In comparison, Boreas the giant snow-cone machine doesn't seem nearly as bad.

 Save Point: Averted — you can save anywhere, anytime outside of battles and cutscenes.
 Once the final battle is done in the second game, the game refuses to save if you try to do it until after the credits are over.